Privacy Policy

 How we collect, use, store, and protect your personal data.
 Covers website visitors, platform users, assessment participants, and our benchmark dataset.

-Last Updated: 24 April 2026
+Last Updated: May 2026 · Version 2.0

 Section 01